 Acknowledgement of Country

-This is a symbolic reconciliation gesture that recognises and pays respect to Traditional Owners of the land on which the statement is made.
-It can be offered by Aboriginal or non-Aboriginal people who are not Traditional Owners of the land upon which the statement is made.
+This is a symbolic reconciliation gesture that recognises and pays respect to Traditional Custodians of the land on which the statement is made.
+It can be offered by Aboriginal or non-Aboriginal people who are not Traditional Custodians of the land upon which the statement is made.